ices-tools-dev/echoSMs/docs/training/2026 WGFAST workshop/shapes.md

 ???
 "Using a local version of the datastore"

-    Your online computer is running a local version of the datastore and you can load an input file to that.
-Instructions for that are XXXXX.
+    Your online computer can run a local version of the web API using local data files.

+    1. Run the `creating a datastore input file.ipynb` notebook.
+This creates a TOML file for a made-up specimen and stores it in the `~/dataset` directory
+    1. Process that TOML file (and any others in the `~/dataset` directory) into the form needed by the web API:
+        1. `cd ~/echoSMs-2026-FAST-workshop/src`
+        1. `python process_for_datastore.py`
+        1. Fix any datafile errors and repeat until there are none
+    1. Start the local web API:
+        1. `fastapi dev`
+        1. Run the `getting_shapes.ipynb` notebook, uncommenting the `# api_URL = 'http://127.0.0.1:8000'` line

 ## Getting shapes